Shonan Bellmare

 Shonan Bellmare (湘南ベルマーレ, Shōnan Berumāre) is a Japanese professional football club based in Hiratsuka, in the west of Kanagawa Prefecture, part of the Greater Tokyo Area.
-The club plays in the J1 League, which is the top tier of football in the country.
+The club will play in the J2 League, the second tier of football in the country as of the season 2026–27, after relegated from J1 League, with three matches remaining.
 Their home stadium is Hiratsuka Athletics Stadium.
 Shonan refers to a coastal area along Sagami Bay that includes Hiratsuka.
 Bellmare is a portmanteau of the Italian words bello and mare, meaning "beautiful sea".

 History

-Early years as corporate team
+Early years as corporate team (1968–1992)

-The club was founded in 1968 as Towa Real Estate SC in Nasu, Tochigi.
+The club was founded in 1968 as "Towa Real Estate SC" in Nasu, Tochigi.
 They were promoted to the Japan Soccer League (JSL) Division 1 in 1972.
-They changed their name to Fujita Kogyo S.C. when Towa Estate Development gave up the ownership to their parent company Fujita Industries, which moved the club to Hiratsuka.
+In 1975 they changed their name to "Fujita Kogyo SC" when Towa Estate Development gave up the ownership to their parent company Fujita Industries, which moved the club headquarters to Tokyo and their training ground to Hiratsuka one year later in 1976.

 They won the JSL three times (including two doubles with the Emperor's Cup) between 1977 and 1981.
 They were nevertheless relegated to the JSL's Division 2 in 1990.
 Although they won the last JSL Division 2 season in 1991–92, the professionalization and formation of the J.League meant they did not meet the new top flight league's criteria and the runners-up, Kashima Antlers (formerly Sumitomo), were promoted instead.

 1993: JFL

-In 1993, they adopted new name Shonan Bellmare.
+In 1993, they adopted the new name "Bellmare Hiratsuka".
 Their application to the J.League Associate membership was accepted.
 They played in the former Japan Football League Division 1 and won the league championship.
 After Hiratsuka City Council committed to finance the refurbishment of the Hiratsuka Stadium to meet the J.League requirements, J.League accepted the club.